 The Religious School of Congregation Beth Yeshurun serves the Jewish educational needs of the children of Congregation Beth Yeshurun in Pre-Kindergarten through Sixth Grade.
 The aim of our Religious School is to provide the child with a firm Jewish foundation encompassing moral and ethical values coupled with spiritual growth which can be built upon throughout the elementary and high school years and later into college and adulthood.

 We are proud to be a partnering institution with The Goldring/Woldenberg Institute of Southern Jewish Life (ISJL).
 As a participant, we use the ISJL spiraled curriculum which incorporates ten key content areas: Community, Jewish Holidays, Mitzvot and Jewish Values, Tanach (Torah, Prophets, and Writings), God, Hebrew and Prayer, Israel, Culture and Symbols, Jewish Lifecycle Events, and Jewish History.
 The curriculum is developmentally appropriate, nurturing students’ Jewish identity, equipping students to live rich and meaningful lives.

-- Kindergarten: Focus on Jewish holidays and stories from the Torah
+- Kindergarten: Focus on Jewish holidays and stories from the Torah, and community

-- 1st Grade: Focus on mitzvot and their impact upon our everyday lives
+- 1st Grade: Focus on Jewish holidays and the role mitzvot play in our lives

 - 2nd Grade: Exploration of the Jewish community and the students’ role in it and Israel as the Jewish homeland